 - Gain confidence

 We have big growth plans to ensure we can support the growing demand for care and aim to 'grow our own' talent.
-Successful completion of the apprenticeship could lead to a full time position and the opportunity to progress within the company.
+Successful completion of the apprenticeship could lead to a permanent position and the opportunity to progress within the company.

 The Apprenticeship National Minimum Wage guide (ANMW): https://www.gov.uk/national-minimum-wage-rates

 - The ability to work as part of a team and individually

 - Ability to prioritise and plan around customers' needs

 - We are looking for someone with a caring nature

 - Commitment and passion to providing high quality care

 No qualifications are required.